 Cole goes back and finds out that the stream has turned into liquid again.
 Cole puts his ball in the stream, and it flows downstream.
 Instantly, the ball returns to Cole, floating from the other direction!
 After Cole crosses the stream, it turns to ice instantly!

 He goes to The Loop to look for Loretta again and sees a flying machine.
 A few seconds later, Loretta returns, but she has aged into an older woman!
 She knows about Jakob.
 Then, a montage depicts what happened in the “past.”
 Danny told Loretta and George about the truth.
-The couple found Jakob’s dead, robot body, and Cole’s shrine.
+The couple found Jakob’s dead robot body and Cole’s shrine.
 Danny started to live with his parents.
 George eventually passed away, leaving Loretta alone.
 Loretta tells Cole that he had been in the woods for such a long time because he had crossed the stream when it was thawed.

 An adult Danny (in Jakob’s body, but grown-up) visits Cole.
 He now has a daughter named Nora.
-At school, Cole returns the book, after reading it, to the teacher that gave it to him.
+At school, Cole returns the book, after reading it, to the teacher who gave it to him.
 It turns out the teacher has not aged at all.
 Cole asks why she hasn’t aged.
 The teacher tells him that change is something that happens in nature and that she is not a part of nature.
 She tells him that she was Russ’s second creation (the first one being the “monster” on the island), a robot.
 She takes off her head to prove it.

 Cole takes a picture of Loretta.
 However, when he looks into the camera’s lens, he sees Loretta as a child (the one seen in the first episode).
 Later, Cole hears a horn from the central tower.
 He climbs the tower and reaches the top.
 “Cole?” someone calls.